peterhinch/micropython-async/TUTORIAL.md

 This document is a "work in progress" as I learn the content myself.
 Further at the time of writing uasyncio is itself under development.
 It is likely that these notes may contain errors; they will be subject to substantial revision.

 The MicroPython uasyncio library comprises a subset of Python's asyncio library designed for use on microcontrollers.
 As such it has a small RAM footprint and fast context switching.
-This document describes its use with a focus on interfacing hardware devices.
-Another major application area is in network
+This document describes its use with a focus on interfacing hardware devices with the aim of designing drivers with non-blocking behaviour.

-programming: many guides to this may be found online.
+Another major application area for asyncio is in network programming: many guides to this may be found online.

 # 1. Cooperative scheduling